DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 6: Advanced Whirlpool Physics

-#### Chapter 7: Advanced Whirlpool Physics - Learning to Swim in the Current

 *In The Social Game, I shared the emergency "first aid" for Reality Whirlpools—how to escape them using the Three Doors.
 But that was just the beginning.
 True mastery involves understanding whirlpools as sophisticated vector-connected structures and learning to swim within them consciously.*